 - 2. Always do the Mechanical Safety Check (Section 1.C) before you get on a bike. - 3.
 Be thoroughly familiar with the controls of your bicycle: brakes (Section 4.C.); pedals (Section 4.E.); shifting (Section 4.D.) - 4.
 Be careful to keep body parts and other objects away from the sharp teeth of chainrings, the moving chain, the turning pedals and cranks, and the spinning wheels of your bicycle. - 5.
 Always wear: - Shoes that will stay on your feet and will grip the pedals.
-Make sure that shoe laces cannot get into moving parts, and never ride barefoot or in sandals. - Bright, visible clothing that is not so loose that it can be tangled in the bicycle or snagged by objects at the side of the road or trail. - Protective eyewear, to protect against airborne dirt, dust and bugs-tinted when the sun is bright, clear when it's not. - 6.
-Don't jump with your bike.
+Make sure that shoe laces cannot get into moving parts, and never ride barefoot or in sandals.

+- Bright, visible clothing that is not so loose that it can be tangled in the bicycle or snagged by objects at the side of the road or trail. - Protective eyewear, to protect against airborne dirt, dust and bugs tinted when the sun is bright, clear when it's not. - 6.
+Unless your bicycle was specifically designed for jumping (See Appendix A, Intended Use) don't jump with your bike.
 Jumping a bike, particularly a BMX or mountain bike, can be fun; but it can put huge and unpredictable stress on the bicycle and its components.
 Riders who insist on jumping their bikes risk serious damage, to their bicycles as well as to themselves.
 Before you attempt to jump, do stunt riding or race with your bike, read and understand Section 2.F. - 7.
 Ride at a speed appropriate for conditions.
 Higher speed means higher risk.